 Those most sensitive must take every opportunity to recognize and avoid stressors that cause or contribute to symptoms.
 That includes evaluating not just the electronic displays you spend time looking at, but also the work space in which it’s located.

-Today we identify some basic strategies you may wish to turn your mind to.
+Today we identify some basic strategies to consider.

 Sunlight is the highest quality light and should be used whenever possible.
 It’s rich in color and contains relatively equal amounts of each color.
 Furthermore, our brains have evolved over millions of years to best handle this type of light.
 Use this to your advantage.

 For those light sensitive this may seem counter-intuitive as sunlight is a frequent enemy for being too bright.
 The solution is to carefully control the amount of sunlight you’re exposed to.
-The intensity and availability of sunlight obviously depends on the time of year, time of day and even the weather.
+The availability of sunlight obviously depends on the time of year, time of day and even the weather.
 Getting the right amount of sunlight into your work space might require frequent adjustments to window coverings.
-Also, when insufficient sunlight is available it will need to be supplemented with light bulbs.
+Also, when insufficient sunlight is available your work space lighting will need to be supplemented with light bulbs.

 Creativity for Office Spaces